ermaccer/mkoasm/README.md

  - First version of MKO (cmo) script format
  - Only functions can be used
  - No variables
- - Heavyily dependant on executable functions for almost everything
+ - Heavily dependant on executable functions for almost everything

 ## MK Deception
  - Added static variables